 This episode follows Mat’s journey to Chile’s Atacama Desert, home to the ALMA Observatory, the radio telescope that is humanity’s most ambitious astronomy project.
 Join Mat among the giant dishes at 5,000 meters or 16,500 feet above sea level.

 Do you have a favorite Planetary Radio episode that we didn’t feature on this list?
-Please share it with us in the comments below.
+Please share it with us at [email protected].
 And, thank you for making Planetary Radio, along with everything we do at The Planetary Society, possible.

 Sign up for our monthly newsletter that brings you behind-the-scenes insights into Planetary Radio guests and topics, hints about upcoming shows, and Mat's take on the passion, beauty and joy (PB&J) of space exploration and science.Subscribe